junxit/us-congress-bills-112/metadata.md

 - 2012-06-29 — Introduced in House
 - 2012-06-29 — Introduced in House
 - 2012-06-29 — Referred to the House Committee on the Judiciary.
+- 2012-07-10 — Committee Consideration and Mark-up Session Held.
+- 2012-07-18 — Committee Consideration and Mark-up Session Held.
+- 2012-07-18 — Ordered to be Reported by Voice Vote.
+- 2012-07-31 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Scott (VA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-07-31 — Considered under suspension of the rules. (consideration: CR H5514-5515)
+- 2012-07-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6062.
+- 2012-07-31 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
+- 2012-07-31 — Placed on the Union Calendar, Calendar No. 457.
+- 2012-07-31 — Reported by the Committee on Judiciary.
+H. Rept.
+112-636.
+- 2012-07-31 — Reported by the Committee on Judiciary.
+H. Rept.
+112-636.